ksp2001/emqueteati/README.md

 #### How to run

-Currently not available to download on stores.
+Available to down on PlayStore [here](https://play.google.com/store/apps/details?id=com.emqueteati.app).

 To test, clone the repository and run `npm install` and `npm run start` in the root directory, and run on a simulator or device using the Expo app.